ale6s/appointment-scheduler/README.md

 # appointment-scheduler
-Create appointment and link clinets to each appointment.
+Create appointment and link clients to each appointment.